MohammadFakhreddin/vulkan-engine/Readme.md

 ./MFaEngine
 ```

-Or using xcode if you prefer.
-Create a build folder then execute following command :
+- If you prefer Xcode, create a build folder then execute following command from inside that folder:
 ```
 cmake .. -G Xcode -DCMAKE_TOOLCHAIN_FILE=./ios.toolchain.cmake -DPLATFORM=MAC
 ```